JPWarr7/rock-paper-scissors/README.md

+#Rock-Paper-Scissors
-classic rock-paper-scissors game, used to teach importing modules, if-else statements, string formatting, and while loops, all in a fun and interactive way.
+classic game implementation, used to teach importing modules, if-else statements, string formatting, and while loops, all in a fun and interactive way.